Pardon the Interruption — Lifesize Introduces Raise Hands Feature

 Speaking of moderators, with another recent update, any admin or superuser for your Lifesize account can now moderate any meeting they join.
 With this increased control, assigning moderator privileges to your most trusted personnel is no longer required on a meeting-by-meeting basis.

-Look for more updates in the weeks and months ahead as we continue to improve your Lifesize video conferencing experience!
+Look for more updates in the weeks and months ahead as we continue to improve our Lifesize video conference call services and customer experiences!